-Travel insurance is very crucial once it comes to travel around the world, for any traveler.
-Getting travel insurance in Tanzania made easy through third parties companies which are dealing specifically with evacuation in case of any emergency during your tour, we do not sale it but we will be happy to recommend reliable compressive travel insurance that covers things like emergency helicopter rescue, medical evacuations expense it will be assisted protection tour to cover personal injury, repatriation expenses, and any kind of possibility illness will be covered.
+Travel insurance is very crucial when it comes to traveling around the world, for any traveler.
+Getting travel insurance in Tanzania is made easy through third parties companies that are dealing specifically with evacuation in case of any emergency during your tour, we do not sale it but we will be happy to recommend reliable compressive travel insurance that covers things like emergency helicopter rescue, medical evacuations expense it will be assisted protection tour to cover personal injury, repatriation expenses, and any kind of possibility illness will be covered.
 Having good travel insurance guarantees peace of mind while traveling, safety comes first.

 Packing List for Safari

-As any other endeavor challenges are part of the journey, you may experience congestion while arriving or you may experience network outage in most of the areas while on safari.
-Bear in mind that there are challenges which we can control as human beings but in case of natural disasters that we do not wish to happen if we are supposed to stop your tour, immediate actions are necessary to save a life.
+As with any other endeavor, challenges are part of the journey, you may experience congestion while arriving or you may experience network outage in most of the areas while on safari.
+Bear in mind that there are challenges that we can control as human beings but in case of natural disasters that we do not wish to happen if we are supposed to stop your tour, immediate actions are necessary to save a life.

 Extra Tour Cost

 This comes not actually from the company side but has something to do with yourself, you may wish to support locals by buying souvenirs or you may arrange some extra tours around the city or tipping to your team.
 Is the best way to acknowledge others as one of the best practices in life.
-Feel comfortable to discuss with your tour planner anytime.
+Feel comfortable discussing this with your tour planner anytime.

-Tanzania is situated directly south of the Equator and covers 938,000 sq. km with an estimated population of 40 million people.
+Tanzania is situated directly south of the Equator and covers 945,087 km² with an estimated population of 40 million people.
 The country is densely populated in the northern, eastern, and coastal areas while the southern part is not densely populated.

 Tanzania’s climate is tropical and there are two rain seasons the longer being March through May and the shorter between October and November.
 The dry season lasts from July through October with clear sky and sunshine the whole day.
 The weather is suitable for beach vacations.
 The coastal area is normally hot and humid.